 The ingredients list on the back of the bag can’t tell you everything that you need to know about food either.
 Research to see where the company sources their ingredients from, as different countries have many different regulations.

 Ideally, they should source it from North America or Europe, since most of those countries have the highest regulations.
 If you notice that they source ingredients like meats or certain by-products from China or several other Asian countries, it is best to avoid the food.
 These countries have low regulations on what they allow in their pet food, and it becomes a loophole for American-based companies.

 Ultimately, it shouldn’t be about whether a brand claims to be premium or even super-premium.
-Since these words are effectively meaningless, take time to research your own food.
-Determine your budget, and talk to your vet about foods that would suit your pet and be as high quality as possible.
+Since these words are effectively meaningless, take time to research your own dog food.
+Determine your budget, and talk to your vet about foods that would suit your pet and are as high quality as possible.